Trade Policy and Structural Change: Counterfactuals

 \subsection{Trade War}

 Next, we consider a trade war scenario: the U.S. imposes an additional 20-percentage-point tariff on all the manufacturing imports, and every other country retaliates against the U.S. by imposing tariffs on U.S. exports with the same magnitude.
-As before, the trade war is assumed to come as a surprise shock.
-Results are displayed in Figure A8 in Supplemental Appendix L. Even with retaliatory tariffs from around the world, U.S. real per capita consumption rises for the first 13 years relative to the baseline, but then turns negative.
+For example, in 2001, the other 24 countries' average manufacturing tariff against the U.S. is 7.0 percent in the data, so this increases to 27 percent.\footnote{These 24 countries include the RoW.} As before, the trade war is assumed to come as a surprise shock.
+Results are displayed in Figure~\ref{fig: newtradepolicy_7_nh} in Supplemental Appendix~\ref{ap: trade war}.
+Even with retaliatory tariffs from around the world, U.S. real per capita consumption rises for the first 10 years relative to the baseline, but then turns negative.
 The saving rate is lower than the baseline equilibrium, which follows the same intuition as in the unilateral tariffs.
 Implications for sectoral expenditure shares and value-added shares remain the same qualitatively, but are smaller in magnitude.
-The manufacturing value-added share rises by 0.7--0.8 percentage point relative to the baseline, as compared to 0.9--1.3 percentage points in the case of the unilateral tariff.
-As the retaliatory scenario is more plausible in the real world, our result suggests that the sectoral implications of tariffs on manufacturing will be more marginal in a quantitative sense.
+The manufacturing value-added share rises by 0.7--0.9 percentage points relative to the baseline, as compared to 0.9--1.4 percentage points in the case of the unilateral tariff.
+As the retaliatory scenario is more plausible in the real world, our result suggests that the sectoral implications of tariffs on manufacturing are quantitatively smaller.

-Welfare implications of the trade war are summarized in the fourth and fifth columns of Table \ref{tab: welfare main}.
+Welfare implications of the trade war are summarized in the fourth and fifth columns of Table~\ref{tab: welfare main}.
 We confirm that under the trade war scenario, all countries are worse off compared to the baseline equilibrium.
-The U.S. welfare loss is 0.12 percent, which is larger than the welfare losses of most European countries and Japan.
-Canada has the largest welfare loss of 1.08 percent.
+The U.S. welfare loss is 0.17 percent, which is larger than the welfare losses of most European countries and Japan.
+Canada has the largest welfare loss of 1.30 percent.